11 Ways to Lower Your Blood Pressure At Home According to the New Hypertension Guidelines

 If you’re getting most of your salt at home, swap salts, easy.
 If you’re getting most of your salt from eating out, cook more at home.

-8. Transcendental meditation | ~5–7 mm Hg
+8. Meditation = ~5–7 mm Hg

 Watch-outs: Consistency matters more than session length.

-A daily calm practice can lower BP as much as a pill for some.
+A daily calm meditation practice can lower BP as much as a pill for some.
 If you’re more wound up or breath-hold a lot, it’s going to be even more effective.

-9. Higher dietary potassium intake | ~6 mm Hg
+9. Higher Dietary Potassium = ~6 mm Hg BP Drop

-10. Alcohol reduction | ~4–6 mm Hg
+10. Alcohol Reduction | ~4–6 mm Hg

 Each drink you skip helps your systolic drop.
 These days there are lots of lower alcohol drinks, mocktails, and non-alcoholic drinks.
+You may not see the effects right away but you’ll definitely notice a difference in blood pressure over time.

-11. Device-guided slow breathing | ~5 mm Hg
+11. Device-Guided Slow Breathing = ~5 mm Hg

-What: Paced respiration training.
+What: Paced respiration training lowers blood pressure.

 15 quiet minutes a day can shave 5 blood pressure points off, lower your stress, help you sleep better, increase your focus, and decrease dementia risk.